ryan-mcclue/unsw/comp3411/exam.md

 * Perceptron
-1. Initial Weight Finding (x2 might be considered y) 1.1: Using points on axes, i.e. with 0 m = (y2-y1)/(x2-x1)
+1. Initial Weight Finding (x2 might be considered y) 1.1: Using points of same class find gradient m = (y2-y1)/(x2-x1) y = mx + b
-  1.2: A point on this line is midway between point on y_axis and 3rd point
+  1.2: A point on separating line could be midway between point in other class
        b = y - mx
-  1.3: TODO: weights based on what is positive
+  1.3: Bring all to one side
+       y - mx - b >= 0
+       If holds for subsitution keep sign, otherwise swap symbols
 2. Learn Weights
   For bias, just +- learning-rate
   Otherwise, +- `learning-rate*input`